Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `vpc_name` Make sure the vpc_name is unique as some bucket names are derived from the vpc_name.

 `vpc_cidr_block` CIDR where the commons resources would reside.
-EX: 172.16.192.0/20.
+E.g.: 10.138.0.0/20.
 As for now, only /20 subnets are supported.
 Your VPC must have only RFC1918 or CG NAT CIDRs.

 `dictionary_url` url where the dictionary schema is; it must be in json format.
+E.g.: `https://dictionary.ardac.org/1.0.0/schema.json`

-`portal_app`
+`portal_app` This should probably be set to `gitops`

 `aws_cert_name` AWS ARN for the certificate to use on the Load Balancer that will be in front.
 Access to commons is strictly through HTTPS; therefore you need one.
 You may want request it previously this step.